Barcode Label Software Manual & Tutorial

 - After the data is linked, choose Close.

-choose Item Properties To link a column of data to a barcode
+Item Properties to link a column of data to a barcode

-"External DataSource", and click on the source column to link the value.
+DataSource", and click on the source column to link the value.
+The example window

 - Increment the "label number" in the design screen to verify the data is linked.

 - When printing, choose "all rows data source" as the option, but only after